my system

 The iPurifier is attached right to the DAC.
 The regenerated stream runs perfectly with perfect impedance into the DAC.
 And there's no need for another cable.

 This setup addresses ground issues, the power is taken care of, the data stream gets reclocked, regenerated and some 30dB filtering gets applied.
+Nice.

 The power supply related tweaks (fuse and mains cable) are pretty generic and work on most other DACs as well.
 Mains cables can make and usually make a hell of a difference!
 Do not not leave that area untouched!